GIScience/climate-action-land-consumption/resources/info/purpose.md

-The purpose of this tool is to estimate the proportion and type of land consumption in a certain area.
+Estimate the proportion and type of land consumption.
-In its current form it estimates the proportion of land consumed by buildings, parking lots, streets , and other built-up areas, both in aggregate and proportionally amongst land use classes such as commercial, residential, and industrial.
-These findings are then reported back as two tables and a treemap.